agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 # ESP8266_artnet_wlan_config_v0.1

-Wlan Artnet Node for NeoPixel LED stripe with Webserver for the a wifi setup server
+wifi artnet aode for neopixel led stripes with a webserver for the wifi setup

 1. install the required libs on your IDE